-The upcoming Authentic Jazz and Slow Drag and Lindy Hop Improver workshop series will start in April.
+The new series of workshops: Authentic Jazz and Slow Drag and Lindy Hop Improver were also delayed in early May, registration starts after Easter.

 In the unlikely event of problems with registration, please contact email@example.com.

 Lindy Hop is nowadays the most well known and most wide-spread among the swing dances which are experiencing a comeback since the end of the 20th century.
 Created in Harlem, New York, in the Roaring 20s, it soon became due to legendary performance groups such as „Whitey’s Lindy Hoppers“ the most famous dance of the Swing era.

 Building up on its own technique, the dance allows a lot of room for improvisation and interpretation of the music it is being danced to.
 Thus, every dancer can bring her/his own style into the dance and develop it with their dance partners.

 Like the Lindy Hop, Shag has its roots in the 1920s and 1930s, particularly favoured and wide-spread among College Kids – hence the name.

 „…Collegiate Shag exudes youthful exuberance.
 Its bouncy hops and purposefully gawky, whimsical style give it a fun-filled flair.“ Tamara Stevens „Swing Dancing“, 2011, p.
 120

 Balboa was created in the 1920ies, concurrently with Charleston and Lindy Hop.
 The dance is characterized by the close dance pose, and the dance experience is originates from subtle weight changes and playful footwork.
 It is danced primarily to fast music and due to its space-efficient nature it is well suited on crowded floors.
 Through combination with moves from Charleston and Lindy Hop, Balboa is transformed into Bal-Swing.
 Watch this video if you want to learn about Balboa’s history.
 Here is a playlist with songs especially suitable for beginners.